polyfiller-org/library/packages/library/css/object-fit/README.md

 Generally, I would highly recommend using something like [Polyfill.app](https://github.com/wessberg/Polyfiller) which takes care of this stuff automatically.

 <!-- SHADOW_SECTION_CONTRIBUTING_START -->

-## Contributing

-Do you want to contribute?
-Awesome!
-Please follow [these recommendations](./CONTRIBUTING.md).

 <!-- SHADOW_SECTION_CONTRIBUTING_END -->